JCARLOS3009/JCARLOS3009/README.md

 - 👋 Hi, I’m @JCARLOS3009
-- 👀 I’m interested in Data Science and web development
+- 👀 I’m interested in Data Science and Web Development
 - 🌱 I’m currently learning Python, Power BI, Google Data Studio
 - 💞️ I’m looking to collaborate on BIM tecnologies, data science and big data
 - 📫 How to reach me https://www.linkedin.com/in/jos%C3%A9-carlos-barreto-filho-50220a23b/